python/mypy/docs/source/error_code_list2.rst

         # Python 3.8, or Python 3.9
         42 + "testing..."  # type: ignore

-If a narrower code is ignored by specifying a wider code, this counts as an instance of unused-ignore.
+If a narrower code (a subcode) is ignored by specifying a wider code, this counts as an instance of unused-ignore.
 (The wider code is, conceptually, partially unused.)
-For more information about the concepts of codes that contain each other, see :ref:`subcodes-of-error-codes`.
+For more information about subcodes, see :ref:`subcodes-of-error-codes`.

 .. _code-explicit-override: